Get Help Now! Complete the form below for a FREE, NO OBLIGATION Camp Lejeune claim evaluation.

-Is Water Contamination At Camp Lejeune Linked to Multiple Myeloma?
+Is Exposure to Toxic Water Contamination At Camp Lejeune Linked to Multiple Myeloma?

-The effects of exposure to any chemical depend on—
+The effects of exposure to any toxic chemicals depend on—

 A large body of epidemiologic evidence exists for exploring causal associations between certain types of cancer, including multiple myeloma, and trichloroethylene (TCE) exposure.
 Trichloroethylene is a colorless, volatile liquid.
 Liquid trichloroethylene evaporates quickly into the air.
 It is nonflammable and has a sweet odor.
 The two major uses of trichloroethylene are as a solvent to remove grease from metal parts and as a chemical that is used to make other chemicals, especially the refrigerant, HFC-134a.